EPCCed/eidf-docs/docs/services/gpuservice/index.md

 ## EIDF GPU Service Tutorial

-This tutorial teaches users how to submit tasks to the EIDFGPUS, but it is not a comprehensive overview of Kubernetes.
+This tutorial teaches users how to submit tasks to the EIDF GPU Service, but it is not a comprehensive overview of Kubernetes.

 | Lesson                                                                                                   | Objective                                                                                                      |
 |-----------------------------------|-------------------------------------|